ikbenlaurens/EvasVorkje/README.md

 - Check the git branch: dev

 2b.
 [Python project structure](https://realpython.com/python-application-layouts/)

 3. Set the configuration:
 - [Configurations] > Edit configuration
 - `+ ` to add, choose 'Python'
-  * Name: 'main' # or <project_name>
+  - Name: 'main' # or <project_name>
-  * Script path: /workspace/<project_folder>/main.py
+  - Script path: /workspace/<project_folder>/main.py
-  * Parameters: input arguments can be proved here if the script requires that
+  - Parameters: input arguments can be proved here if the script requires that, e.g. true \
-*   !
+    !
 This is the 'PyCharm'-version of `python main.py flag=true`.
   - Make sure the Python Interpreter is referring to the location of the virtual environment
   - Make sure the Working directory refers for <project_folder>
   - Run the code

->>>>>> too much
-Optionally:
-4. Clone webapp from your repository to local

-Go to http://localhost:8000/my-first-webapp to see if all works

-5. Optional: (if the code doesn't run)
-- create debug configuration (bug), similarly to the run-configuration.
-- read the error, google it, and solve it ;)

-Bonus exercise:
-- change something in the content of the webpage :)

-For those who want to know more about Django, the webframework: [RealPython: getting started with Django](https://realpython.com/get-started-with-django-1/)

->>>>>>> end